 Matthew Stewart, Treasurer

-Matthew joined the PANDA board as Treasurer in January 2015.
+Matthew joined the PANDA board as Treasurer in 2015.
 He brings over 40 years’ experience in financial and management accounting across Not for Profit, university administration, manufacturing and the security industry to PANDA.
 His experience also includes project management, internal auditing, insolvency and mentoring SME Directors.
 Matthew was a Board member of Kangan Institute (Ministerial appointee) for 6 years and chaired the Audit and Risk Committee.
-FCPA AFAIM.
+Matthew is a Fellow of the Certified Practicing Accountants and Fellow of the Institute of Managers and Leaders.

 Karen Marshman, Secretary